neo-project/docs/en-us/index.md

 ## NEO design goals: Smart Economy

-NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve "smart economy" with a distributed network.
+NEO's design goal is to use digital identity and blockchain technology to digitize assets and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.

 ### Digital Assets